lofovs/Bomberman/README.md

 Ways to see if the AI is working as intended:
 - the AI places bombs randomly (33% chance)
+- the AI moves in a random direction
 - the AI tries to avoid bombs and explosions
 - the AI avoids placing bombs where they would put themselves in danger